Tolkien fan fiction: Basis in Tolkien's writings

 I would draw some of the great tales in fullness, and leave many only placed in the scheme, and sketched.
 The cycles should be linked to a majestic whole, and yet leave scope for other minds and hands, wielding paint and music and drama.
+Absurd!

 Megan Abrahamson, writing in Mythlore, comments that this opens the way to fans to create a works filling gaps in the Tolkien canon, but that the next word in the letter is "Absurd!"
 She notes that the thing Tolkien was calling absurd was his own wish to create a mythology, but that the word "also makes suspect fans' use of his quote as a kind of letter of marque to write music and fanfiction".
 Renée Vink notes both Tolkien's "young ass" remark, and the ambiguity of his "Absurd!", adding that fiction was not among the media he listed in his scoping of extensions by other hands, and that he disliked film adaptations of his works, as recorded in his letters.

 Abrahamson argues that, while Tolkien may have seemed hostile to fan fiction, at least if it was not good, Tolkien's own views about leaving freedom for the reader, rather than having the author dominate using allegory, leave open the possibility that readers might choose to write.
 She comments that Tolkien himself can be seen as a fan author, both for the way he constantly developed elements of the Silmarillion, and for his reworking of medieval tales such as in his The Fall of Arthur.
 Further, she writes, his discussion in "On Fairy-Stories" about the way a storyteller uses many sources like "the bones of the ox out of which [the soup] had been boiled", admits that each author's story is only partly original, and that other authors cannot be blamed "for using nearly the same bones as he has [done] to make their soups".